weibenfalk/React-RMDB/README.md

 This is the completed project in my React Beginner Course.
 It's a Movie App based on The Movie Database API.
+You can find the finished App online here: http://weibenfalk.com/react_rmdb

 Clone or download the files and do the following: